siberianfox/tinygwiki/Flow-Control-and-Footers.md

 _This issue obviously affects the current FTDI-driven USB, but we are also considering methods that will work best as the native USB is brought online.
 So some of this discussion is forward-looking_

+_Updated 11/13/13 to reflect current state - circa 380.08 (master) and build 398.xx in dev_

 ##Flow Control Problem Statement

 The control of the commands going to the TinyG board and the responses returned is a complex problem that we have been working through for some time now.
 It's one class of problem if the machine is moving at nominal feed rates and long-ish Gcode segment lengths (block lengths); it becomes significantly harder as the feed rates and command rates increase and the segment lengths decrease.